avalanchesiqi/youtube-crosstalk/README.md

-Code and Data for paper: Cross-Partisan Discussions on YouTube: Conservatives Talk to Liberals but Liberals Don't Talk to Conservatives (ICWSM '21)

-# Code and Data for YouTube Cross-Partisanship Discussions Study
+# Code and Data for YouTube Cross-Talk Study

 We release the code and data for the following paper.
-If you use these datasets, or refer to its results, please cite:
+If you use these datasets, or refer to our findings, please cite:
 > [Siqi Wu](https://avalanchesiqi.github.io/) and [Paul Resnick](https://www.si.umich.edu/people/paul-resnick).
-Cross-Partisan Discussions on YouTube: Conservatives Talk to Liberals but Liberals Don't Talk to Conservatives. *AAAI International Conference on Weblogs and Social Media (ICWSM)*, 2021. \[[paper](https://avalanchesiqi.github.io/files/cscw2019network.pdf)\]
+Cross-Partisan Discussions on YouTube: Conservatives Talk to Liberals but Liberals Don't Talk to Conservatives. *AAAI International Conference on Weblogs and Social Media (ICWSM)*, 2021. \[[paper](https://avalanchesiqi.github.io/files/icwsm2021crosstalk.pdf)\]

+## Data
+The data is hosted on [Dataverse](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/KF5JC5).
+See more details in this [data description](/data/README.md).

 ## Code usage
 We provide three quickstart bash scripts: